spectro30/docs/docs/guides/mongodb/scaling/horizontal-scaling/sharding.md

 - `spec.type` specifies that we are performing `HorizontalScaling` on our database.
 - `spec.horizontalScaling.shard.shards` specifies the desired number of shards after scaling.
 - `spec.horizontalScaling.shard.replicas` specifies the desired number of replicas of each shard after scaling.
+- `spec.horizontalScaling.configServer.replicas` specifies the desired replicas after scaling.
+- `spec.horizontalScaling.mongos.replicas` specifies the desired replicas after scaling.

+> **Note:** If you don't want to scale all the components together, you can only specify the components (shard, configServer and mongos) that you want to scale.

 Let's create the `MongoDBOpsRequest` CR we have shown above,